-The use of other types of ash must comply with the soil fertility and crop nutrient management practice standard in the OCal regulations.
+The use of other types of ash must comply with the soil fertility and crop nutrient management practice standard in OCal regulation § 10203.

 For purposes of classification of materials, pyrolysis (i.e., high temperature decomposition of substances in the absence of oxygen) may be treated as equivalent to burning or combustion.